‘Purple Hearts’ Delivers a Realistic, Unforgettable Main Character with Type 1 Diabetes

 On top of these scenes, Cassie is a person with type 1 diabetes who is courageous and unwilling to give up on her dreams.
 This quality was also important to show—many people living with diabetes are resilient, hardworking and unwaveringly passionate.
 Cassie lives up to that summarization and then some.

 Many people with chronic illness in the U.S. choose to pursue traditional full-time jobs due to the pressure of securing health insurance benefits, but it’s not the only way people with diabetes choose to live or should have to live.
-A 9 to 5 could fall apart as quickly as a dream.
+A nine to five could fall apart as quickly as a dream.
 Type 1 diabetes can affect a lot of decision-making.
 “Purple Hearts” shows this career dilemma that many people with diabetes face.

 More impressively, the clarity and passion with which the lead actress, Sofia Carson, delivers Cassie shows that she spent time researching what life with type 1 diabetes is like and not making assumptions based on lingering societal misconceptions that too often perpetuate media.